sirisian/ecmascript-types/examples/typechallenges.md

     prop('id', string),
     prop('state', fn([], S)),
     prop('getters', withThisOnMethods(G, all(computedResults(G), readonly(S)))),   // helpers from challenge 6
-    prop('actions', withThisOnMethods(A, all(A, S, computedResults(G)))),
+    prop('actions', withThisOnMethods(A, all(A, S, readonly(computedResults(G))))),
   ]);
 }

 function store(S: type, G: type, A: type): type {
-  return all(type { init(): void, reset(): true }, A, S, computedResults(G));
+  return all(A, S, computedResults(G));
 }

 declare function defineStore<S, G, A>(options: storeOptions(S, G, A)): store(S, G, A);
 ```

 The third `ThisType` challenge and the one where the pattern has clearly become a library.
-Both sides say the same four things: getters see their own results plus readonly state, actions see themselves plus state plus getter results, the store is all of it merged, and `ComputedGetters` is `ReturnType` mapped over the getters. `computedResults` and `withThisOnMethods` were written back at challenge 6 and are reused here unchanged, which is the whole argument in one line: the builder's helpers compose because they are functions.
+Both sides say the same four things: getters see their own results plus readonly state, actions see themselves plus state plus readonly getter results, the store is all of it merged, and `ComputedGetters` is `ReturnType` mapped over the getters. `computedResults` and `withThisOnMethods` were written back at challenge 6 and are reused here unchanged, which is the whole argument in one line: the builder's helpers compose because they are functions.

 ## 1383 · Camelize